-10.2 Description of Registers
+8.2 Description of Registers

-10.2.1 Bus Control Register 1 (BCR1)
+8.2.1 Bus Control Register 1 (BCR1)

-BCR1 is a 16-bit read/write register that enables access to the MTU control register, selects multiplex I/O, and specifies the bus size of the CS spaces.
-With the 112-pin version (SH7040/SH7042/SH7044), and the 120-pin version (SH7040/SH7042), specify the bus width as word (16 bits) or less.
+BCR1 is a 16-bit read/write register that selects multiplex I/O, and specifies the bus size of the CS spaces.

-Write bits 8-0 of BCR1 during the initialization stage after a power-on reset, and do not change the values thereafter.
-In on-chip ROM effective mode, do not access any of the CS spaces until after completion of register initialization.
+Write bits 8 to 0 of BCR1 during the initialization stage after a power-on reset, and do not change the values thereafter.
 In on-chip ROM ineffective mode, do not access any CS space other than CS0 until after completion of register initialization.

-BCR1 is initialized by power-on resets to H'200F, but is not initialized by manual resets or software standbys.
+BCR1 is initialized by power-on resets to H'200F, but is not initialized by software standbys.